Our Lady of the Angels School fire: Outbreak and reaction

 The fire began in the basement of the older north wing between about 2:00 p.m. and 2:20 p.m.
 CST.
 Classes were due to be dismissed at 3:00 p.m.
 Ignition took place in a cardboard trash barrel located a few feet from the northeast stairwell.
-The fire smoldered undetected for approximately 20 minutes, gradually heating the stairwell and filling it with a light grey smoke that later would become thick and black, as other combustibles became involved.
+The fire smoldered undetected for approximately 20 minutes, gradually heating the stairwell and filling it with a light gray smoke that later would become thick and black, as other combustibles became involved.
 At the same time, it began sending superheated air and gases into an open pipe chase very near the source of the fire.
 The pipe chase made an uninterrupted conduit up to the cockloft above the second-floor classrooms (see "Evacuation" below).

 The smoke began to fill the second-floor corridor, but remained unnoticed for a few minutes.
 At approximately 2:25 p.m., three eighth-grade girls, Janet Delaria, Frances Guzaldo, and Karen Hobik, returning from an errand, came up a different staircase to return to their second-floor classroom in the north wing (only Delaria would survive the fire).
 The girls encountered thick grayish smoke, making them cough loudly.
 They hurriedly entered the rear door of Room 211 and notified their teacher, Sister Mary Helaine O'Neill.

 O'Neill got up from her desk and began lining up her students to evacuate the building.
 When she opened the front door of the classroom moments later to enter the hallway, the intensity of the smoke caused O'Neill to deem it too dangerous to attempt escape down the stairs leading to Avers Avenue on the west side of the building.
 She remained inside the classroom with her students to await rescue.
 The fire continued to strengthen, and several more minutes elapsed before the school's fire alarm rang.